ovh/docs/pages/web_cloud/web_hosting/copy_database/guide.en-sg.md

 ![Copy DB Interface](images/interface-copy-database.png){.thumbnail}

-If you do not have a destination database, and as shown in the screenshot below, click on the link to purchase a new database:
+If you do not have a destination database, click on the link to purchase a new database as shown in the screenshot below.

 ![WCD DB List](images/link-buy-database.png){.thumbnail}

-You can choose between buying a "[start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/)" solution, or a "[Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/)" database server.
+You can choose between a [Start SQL](https://www.ovhcloud.com/en-sg/web-hosting/options/start-sql/) solution, or a [Web Cloud Databases](https://www.ovhcloud.com/en-sg/web-cloud/databases/) server.

 > [!primary]
 >
 > When you purchase your new database, it is not activated by default.
-Don't forget to enable it.
-To do this, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg), then go to the `Web Cloud`{.action} section.
+To enable it, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/sg/&ovhSubsidiary=sg) and go to the `Web Cloud`{.action} section.
 >
-> - For a Shared SQL database: follow our guide on "[Creating a database on your Web Hosting plan](/pages/web_cloud/web_hosting/sql_create_database)";
+> - For a Shared SQL database: Follow our guide on [Creating a database on your Web Hosting plan](/pages/web_cloud/web_hosting/sql_create_database).
-> - For a database that will be present on a "Web Cloud Databases" server: follow our guide "[Creating a database on a Web Cloud Databases server](/pages/web_cloud/web_cloud_databases/create-db-and-user-on-db-server)".
+> - For a database on a Web Cloud Databases server: Follow our guide [Creating a database on a Web Cloud Databases server](/pages/web_cloud/web_cloud_databases/create-db-and-user-on-db-server).
 >

 If you already have a destination database, first choose its type:

--`Copy to database`{.action} : if you want to copy the contents of your source database to a **Start SQL** (destination) database.
+-`Copy to database`{.action}: If you want to copy the contents of your source database to a **Start SQL** database.
--`Copy to a Web Cloud Databases`{.action} : if you want to copy the content from your source database to a **Web Cloud Databases** database (destination).
+-`Copy to a Web Cloud Databases`{.action}: If you want to copy the content from your source database to a **Web Cloud Databases** database.

 #### Choice 1 - Copy to a Start SQL database

-You have just selected `Copy to database`{.action}.
+You have selected `Copy to database`{.action}.
 Two drop-down lists appear.
-Click the first button, then select the web hosting plan your destination Start SQL database is hosted on.
-Once you have selected a web hosting plan, click on the second dropdown list to choose the destination Start SQL database.
+Click the first button, then select the web hosting plan of your destination Start SQL database.
+Once you have selected a web hosting plan, click on the second drop-down list to choose the destination Start SQL database.

 Click `Next`{.action}.
 The following confirmation message is displayed: